rindPHI/vim-prooftree/README.md

 ## Mappings

-The combination `<leader>pc` (the leader key is usually either the backslash or the comma) initiates the translation of your .pt file to LaTeX and compiles it via pdflatex.
+The combination `<leader>pc` (the leader key is usually either the backslash or the comma) initiates the translation of your ".pt" file to LaTeX and compiles it via pdflatex.
 It is required that the [ProofRenderer.jar](https://github.com/rindPHI/ProofRenderer) executable is in your PATH.
 *Note*: ProofRenderer is also contained in the ctags/ directory of this plugin.
 You may also put this file into your path instead of downloading it from the dedicated repository.